 However, if you have 20 VMs on the server, it might be easy to assume you can move all 20 VMs to Azure without paying for Windows Server Licenses since you have unlimited virtualization rights but this will leave you open for a big surprise.
 The truth is that the AHB only allows you to cover up to 2 VMS with the licenses that you are using to cover 20 VMs, leaving 18 VMs of Windows exposed to a license compliance gap.

 Not Tracking Who Is Installing Software

 After doing our research, we traced the spending back to a single server belonging to a junior IT assistant.
 The junior IT resource, with a single click of a button, had accidentally turned on an unnecessary storage application that was now collecting data from the entire company.
-When the assistant had turned the storage app on, he had done so thinking that the system cost little over a dollar a minute to run.
+When the assistant had turned the storage app on, he had done so thinking that the product cost little over a dollar a minute to run.
 Scaled up to the whole company though, that was an additional $4,000 a month, all because no one was monitoring what was being activated in the Cloud.